We Ship Our Bareroot Plants To Everyone Nationwide.

 How We Ship Our Bare Root Trees and Shrubs During the Dormant Season (No Blooms, Leaves, or Foliage)

 Look below.
 The image to the left is how our bare root crepe myrtles are shipped.
 These bare root crepe myrtles have no foliage or blooms and are active in their dormant season.
-Planting during the dormant season in the colder months with proper care ensures your plants to look like the right image below. o Decrease plant shock during transplant, we advise planting your trees and shrubs during the dormant season.
+Planting during the dormant season in the colder months with proper care ensures your plants look like the right image below. o, Decrease plant shock during transplant.
+We advise planting your trees and shrubs during the dormant season.
 These are bare root trees and plants, so giving them time before Spring to start growing alleviates stress to the plants.
-Also, temperatures below 31 degrees harm the plant growth.
-Safely planting your trees and shrubs is in temperatures over 31 degrees.
-Once temperatures reach over 58 degrees, your plants will leave the dormant stage and start to bud.
+Also, temperatures below 31 degrees harm plant growth.
+Safely plant your trees and shrubs in temperatures over 31 degrees.
+Once temperatures reach 58 degrees, your plants will leave the dormant stage and start budding.
 For best results, please plant before the budding process.
 Cooler Months are the Best Times to Plant your Trees and Shrubs

 The left image below shows how our ground cover plants look like before shipping.
 Once you receive your ground cover roots, please plant them immediately.
 This ensures your ground cover plants will bloom beautifully like the right image below by springtime.

 To promise our clients to receive exactly what they ordered, we only ship our grass plugs during warmer months.
 This is due to our glass plugs being planted in large fields surrounded by other species of grasses and carex and it is too difficult to identify them because of the tops being gone.

 The left image below is an example of our perennials before shipment.
 The perennials are shipped without blooms since they are sent in their dormant season.
 Once you receive your perennials, plant them and wait for spring and your flowers to arrive (right image below).